kzisme/eris/README.md

 $ docker stack deploy -c docker-compose.yml eris
 ```

-Which assumes a `ircd.yml` coniguration fiel int he current directory which Docker will use to distribute as the configuration.
+Which assumes a `ircd.yml` coniguration file in the current directory which Docker will use to distribute as the configuration.
 The `docker-compose.yml` (*Docker Stackfile*) is available at the root of this repository.

 ## Related Proejcts